dahoon46/LP-CCC/readme.md

 # Acknowledgements
 The data sets belong to their respective owners.
 They do not belong to us and are only included for better reproducability.
 The owners are explained in the publication.
 Please cite them accordingly when using these data sets.

+Some code files are from https://github.com/arthurz0/3-approx-for-ccc-and-heuristics.
+They are only included for performance evaluation.